Curve’s Samsung Pay+ Terms

 in breach of these Terms

-in a way that your payment card issuer, a card network, our acquirer and/ or payment processor, would consider an abuse of the payments system;
+in a way that your funding card issuer, a card network, our acquirer and/ or payment processor, would see as an abuse of the payments system;

-for “cash recycling”, which means using your Samsung Pay Card to make an ATM withdrawal and using the cash to repay the payment card used for the withdrawal in order to receive rewards on the payment card or your Samsung Pay Card;
+for “cash recycling”, which includes using your Samsung Pay+ to make an ATM withdrawal and using the cash to repay the payment card used for the withdrawal in order to receive rewards on the payment card or your Samsung Pay+. (for other examples of “cash recycling” that are also covered under these terms, see our Fair Use Policy)

 Money owed to Curve